DudeThatsErin/MacNPCSetup/README.md

 - Arc -> Search and quickly navigate Arc's history and open tabs.
 - Brew -> Search and install Homebrew formulae.
   - Make sure to go into settings and enable the "Remove all files associated with a cask" that way extra files don't get leftover when you uninstall apps/casks.
-- CleanShotX -> Allows me to use Raycast to take screenshots.
-I don't use this much because I tied the usual `CMD + SHIFT + 4` to Raycast.
 - Color Picker -> Pick and organize colors, everywhere on your Mac.
 - Create Quick Event -> Allows me to use natural language to create a new event in my calendar.
 - Kill Process -> Allows me to kill processes that may be stuck on my computer.